VH88/data_polyglot/README.md

 You can also extend `TableData` class and create methods to wrap column name, so you don't have to hardcode strings in your tests.

+## Local Storage
+Store your test data locally in a JSON file using `LocalStorage` class.
+Useful when connecting data seeding scripts with test running scripts.
+Create, read, update and delete data as if it was an external microservice, providing path to data as an endpoint.
+In case the project ever grows to have the need for an external microservice to store test data - it would be a fast transition.

+To start:
+- Initialize local storage by providing the file path.
+If file doesn't exist, new file will be created.
+- Save simple data types, dictionaries, and lists using `create` method.
+- Read data in the specified path using `read` method.

+    file_path = os.path.dirname(os.path.abspath(__file__))

+    storage = LocalStorage(file_path)
+    storage.create('/inventory/item_1/name', 'Do not delete!')
+    item_name = storage.read('/inventory/item_1/name')

+    storage.update('/inventory/item_1/name', 'Do not delete 1!')
+    exists = storage.is_key_present('/inventory/item_1/name')
+    storage.delete('/inventory/item_1/name')